Using branch permissions

 - are actually restrictions, which are checked after project and repository level permissions.

-- are used to limit branch access to specific people who must still have write access to the project or repository.
+- are used to limit branch access to specific people, or services, that still need write access to the project or repository.

 - prevent unauthorized users pushing to or deleting the branch.

-- can be based on explicit branch names, branch pattern, or branching model.
+- can be based on explicit branch names, branch pattern, branching model.

 For example, if two developers Xavier and Yves have write access to repository R, but only Xavier has branch permissions on branch B, then Yves won't be able to push to B.